-Prior to the update of this version of the NCCN Guidelines® for Multiple Myeloma, an electronic search of the PubMed database was performed to obtain key literature in MM published between April 1, 2016 and May 3, 2017, using the following search terms: Smoldering Myeloma OR Multiple Myeloma.
-The PubMed database was chosen as it remains the most widely used resource for medical literature and indexes only peer-reviewed biomedical literature.5
+Prior to the update of this version of the NCCN Guidelines for Multiple Myeloma, an electronic search of the PubMed database was performed to obtain key literature in MM published since the last update of this Discussion section, using the following search terms: Smoldering

+Myeloma OR Multiple Myeloma.
+The PubMed database was chosen as it remains the most widely used resource for medical literature and indexes peer-reviewed biomedical literature.5

 The search results were narrowed by selecting studies in humans published in English.
-Results were confined to the following article types: Clinical Trial, Phase II; Clinical Trial, Phase IV; Guideline; Randomized Controlled Trial; Meta-Analysis; Systematic Reviews; and Validation Studies.
+Results were confined to the following article types: Clinical Trial, Phase II; Clinical Trial, Phase III; Clinical Trial, Phase IV; Guideline; Randomized Controlled Trial; Meta-Analysis; Systematic Reviews: and Validation Studies.